Ultimate Marvel: Background

 In the late 1990s, the US comic book industry had declining sales.
 Annual combined sales from all publishers, which had been close to a billion dollars in 1993, had declined to 270 million.
-The bubble that held comic books as valuable collectible items burst.
+Comic books were briefly seen as valuable investments and sales shops flourished, but prices dropped as the speculative bubble popped in the early 1990s.
 In addition, the poor reception of the Batman & Robin film cast doubts on the prospects of any other comic book cinematic adaption.
 Marvel Comics went through a Chapter 11 bankruptcy, many notable artists left the company, and their rival, DC Comics, topped them in sales.
 Brian Michael Bendis, who was hired to start the imprint, said that "when I got hired, I literally thought I was going to be writing one of the last — if not the last — Marvel comics".

 Comic book continuity, which had been a key to the success of Marvel Comics in its early years, turned into a problem for some readers.
 All stories had to fit into a sixty-year continuity, a bar that not all fans could reach and which scared away some new readers.
 The usual style of superhero comics with pages of garish colors, fantastical villains and convoluted plots was of little interest to young adult audiences, who preferred the style set by the Matrix franchise.
 Most superheroes were adults, even those that started as teenagers, such as Spider-Man and the X-Men.
 Previous attempts to cut the long continuity did not work as expected: DC's Crisis on Infinite Earths and Zero Hour: Crisis in Time caused several plot contradictions, and Marvel's Heroes Reborn was panned by critics and fans.
 The Dark Age of Comic Books tried to counter the campiness of the Silver Age with violence and shocking content, but the trend was declining as well.